 Yes.
 Inbound prompts are scanned before they reach the vendor, and outbound completions are scanned before they reach your application.
 Both directions use the same rule set.

 No. Seeded rules can be disabled or have their action changed, but they can’t be deleted.
-This is intentional - it lets us add new recognizers in future releases without breaking existing configurations.
+This is intentional, so we can add new recognizers in future releases without breaking existing configurations.

 DLP looks for structured sensitive data (PII, secrets, customer-defined patterns).
 PI protection looks for adversarial intent (prompts trying to manipulate the model).
 They run independently on the same request and either one can block, redact, or alert.